OlivierLD/raspberry-coffee/NMEA.multiplexer/examples.md

 and drives the servos (or motors) accordingly.

-The idea here is to forget about the solar panel orientation, get the geographical position from a GPS connected on a serial port, do the astronomical calculations, and output sevaral data, available through a REST and HTML interface:
+The idea here is to forget about the solar panel orientation, get the geographical position from a GPS connected on a serial port, do the astronomical calculations, and output several data, available through a REST and HTML interface:
 - Position
 - System and Solar Dates
 - Altitude and Azimuth of the Sun